 |Data Source Name||The name used by other Pentaho applications when accessing your data source.|

 |Server||The default value for this field is your current repository.
 You can select other repository connections, if you have created them, through the Repository Manager.|

 |URL||The base URL string used to connect to the server.|

 The user name required to access the server.
 The user must also have publishing permissions.

 |Password||The password associated with the provided user name|

-4. Once your data source is created, a confirmation will appear.
+- Once your data source is created a confirmation will appear.
 The data source should now be available on the server.
-Click Close to continue inspecting your data or click View this in User Console to go to PUC and work with the data source in Analyzer.
+Click Close to continue inspecting your data or click View this in User Console to open a new browser window and work with the data source in Analyzer.